Soubhagya264/Google_Analytics/README.md

-Create an automated system for predicting potential future business, finding potential customers based on the various parameters as decided by the machine learning algorithm.using the GStore data we need to predict the future revenue will be created by those customers.
+Create an automated system for predicting potential future business, finding potential customers based on the various parameters as decided by the machine learning algorithm.
+Using the GStore data we need to predict the future revenue will be created by those customers.

 ## ⏳ Dataset